Costly dollar hedges tarnish U.S. bonds for overseas investors

 “For the belly of the curve such as the 10-year segment, the hedging costs can be swallowed and the market is very liquid but in the short-end of the curve, hedging is a big deterrent,” said an investment director at a U.S. fund in London.

-Additional reporting by Sujata Rao and Richard Leong in NEW YORK; Editing by Mike Dolan and David Stamp
+Additional reporting by Sujata Rao, Richard Leong in NEW YORK, Hideyuki Sano and Tomo Uetake in TOKYO; Editing by Mike Dolan and David Stamp